-Bias incidents are acts of conduct, speech, or expression that target individuals and groups based on certain characteristics such as race, religion, ethnic/national origin, gender, gender identity, gender expression, age, disability, or sexual orientation.
+Bias incidents are acts of conduct, speech or expression that target individuals and groups based on certain characteristics such as race, religion, national origin, gender identity, gender expression, age, disability and sexual orientation.
 Examples of bias incidents include:

 - A public speaker who makes homophobic comments about members of the LGBT community.

-- Anti-Semitic or Islamophobic flyers distributed on campus.
+- Anti-Semitic or Islamaphobic flyers distributed on campus.

 - Sexist or racist jokes told in public.